BESS Workgroup

 revertive non-revertive behavior in

-the Designated Forwarder election.
+the Designated Forwarder DF election.

 Note that when a given PE in an Ethernet Segment is taken down for